 A cardiac diet is often recommended to manage heart disease, lower blood pressure, reduce cholesterol, or prevent further cardiovascular complications.
 It's designed to support heart health by emphasizing nutrient-rich, heart-friendly foods.

-A CKD diet helps slow the progression of kidney disease by managing nutrient intake such as protein, sodium, phosphorus, and potassium to reduce strain on the kidneys.
+It is important to pay attention to your diet after a diagnosis of chronic kidney disease in order to help slow its progression.
+Your provider may recommend to manage nutrient intake such as protein, sodium, phosphorus, and/or potassium to reduce strain on the kidneys.

-A dialysis diet is crucial for individuals with kidney failure on dialysis to manage fluid and waste buildup, control electrolyte levels, and reduce the strain on the kidneys during treatment.
+A dialysis diet may be recommended for individuals with kidney failure on dialysis to manage fluid and waste buildup, control electrolyte levels, and reduce the strain on the kidneys during treatment.